Jekotia/MineControl/README.md

-Current script version: 1.0.6
+* Current script version: 1.0.7
-Current config version: 1.0.5
+* Current config version: 1.0.5

-See *MineControl-latest.sh* for the latest stable release.
+See *MineControl-latest.sh* for the latest stable script, and *MineControl-latest.conf* for the latest stable configuration.

 Previous releases will be found in *archive/*.